MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Code_Walkthrough.md

 - Several variables are declared at the beginning of the file, including:

-- buttonColours: An array that holds the colors used in the game.
+  - `buttonColours`: An array that holds the colors used in the game.

-- gamePattern: An array that stores the randomly generated sequence by Simon.
+  - `gamePattern`: An array that stores the randomly generated sequence by Simon.

-- userClickedPattern: An array that records the user's input.
+  - `userClickedPattern`: An array that records the user's input.

-- started: A boolean variable to track whether the game has started.
+  - `started`: A boolean variable to track whether the game has started.

-- level: An integer to keep track of the current level.
+  - `level`: An integer to keep track of the current level.

 ### Event Listeners: